 If the argument arises out of property disputes, the case may be a matter for a civil court.
 A failure to assume a fair share of marital debt or to turn over physical property can fall under the umbrella of a breach of contract.
 In these claims, a plaintiff could demand that a court enforce the language of the divorce decree and issue an order requiring the defendant to comply.

 In arguments concerning the payment of child support or that allege violations of child custody orders, the matter remains in family court.
 Here, the court has a special interest in doing what is best for the child under New Jersey Revised Statute §9:2-4.
 Because of this, and the potential need for a modification of an order after a violation, the family court must hear all allegations that concern potential breaches of child parenting plans.
-A Teaneck post-divorce disputes attorney could help to choose the correct forum for people experiencing conflict after their divorce.
+A Teaneck post-divorce disputes attorney can help to choose the correct forum for people experiencing conflict after their divorce.